banzaicloud/koperator-docs/docs/pre-provisioned-volumes.md

 ---

-This guide describes the `KafkaCluster` configuration to deploy Kafka clusters which use pre-provisioned volumes instead of dynamically provisioned ones. {{< kafka-operator >}} uses [persistent volume claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) Kubernetes resources to dynamically provision volumes for the Kafka broker log dirs.
+This guide describes how to configure `KafkaCluster` to deploy Apache Kafka clusters which use pre-provisioned volumes instead of dynamically provisioned ones.
+Using static volumes is useful in environments where dynamic volume provisioning is not supported. {{< kafka-operator >}} uses [persistent volume claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) Kubernetes resources to dynamically provision volumes for the Kafka broker log directories.

-{{< kafka-operator >}} can use [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) pre-created by an admin as Kafka broker log dirs instead of dynamically provisioning persistent volumes by leveraging the Kubernetes provided a feature which allows binding persistent volume claims to existing persistent volumes either through the `volumeName` or the `selector` field.
-For this binding to work the configuration fields specified under `storageConfigs.pvcSpec` such as `accessModes`, `storageClassName` must match the specification of the pre-created persistent volume also, and the `resources.requests.storage` must fit onto the capacity of the persistent volume.
-For further details on how the persistent volume claim binding works consult Kubernetes documentation.
+ Kubernetes provides a feature which allows binding persistent volume claims to existing persistent volumes either through the `volumeName` or the `selector` field.
+This allows {{< kafka-operator >}} to use pre-created [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) as Kafka broker log directories instead of dynamically provisioning persistent volumes.
+For this binding to work:

-This is useful in environments where dynamic volume provisioning is not supported.
+- the configuration fields specified under `storageConfigs.pvcSpec` (such as `accessModes`, `storageClassName`) must match the specification of the pre-created persistent volume, and
+- the `resources.requests.storage` must fit onto the capacity of the persistent volume.

+For further details on how the persistent volume claim binding works, consult the Kubernetes documentation.

-In the following example, it is assumed that there are four persistent volumes created by an admin.
-We'll create a Kafka cluster with two brokers each broker configured with two log dirs to use the four pre-provisioned volumes:
+In the following example, it is assumed that you (or your administrator) have already created four persistent volumes.
+The example shows you how to create a Kafka cluster with two brokers, each broker configured with two log directories to use the four pre-provisioned volumes:

 ```yaml
 apiVersion: v1